ShotaDeguchi/PINN_TF2/README.md

   with tf.device("/device:CPU:0"):
 </code>
 <br>
 in the corresponding directories.
-For our environment, GPU speed-up marked **20~25 times faster** than CPU-based learning (CPU: Intel Core i7-9700, GPU: NVIDIA GeForce RTX 2070).
+For our environment, GPU speed-up marked **20~25 times faster** training time than CPU-based learning (CPU: Intel Core i7-9700, GPU: NVIDIA GeForce RTX 2070).

 ## Dependencies
 Tested on